piffpaffpuff/woocommerce-delivery-notes/readme.txt

 == Description ==

+** Announcement: The development of this plugin has been ceased.
+Thanks to everybody who supported it!
+Please contact me on GitHub if you want to take over the project.

 You can print out invoices and delivery notes for the [WooCommerce](http://wordpress.org/plugins/woocommerce/) orders.
 You can also edit the Company/Shop name, Company/Shop postal address and also add personal notes, conditions/policies (like a refund policy) and a footer imprint.

 The plugin adds a new side panel on the order page to allow shop administrators to print out the invoice or delivery note.
 Registered customers can also print their order with a button that is added to the order screen.